PersonalBusiness

 The NRMA is urging drivers in NSW to take extra care on the roads this week as parts of the state are lashed by extreme weather.

-Heavy rain has caused flash flooding and road closures in the Hunter Valley and Mid-Coast regions, with Taree recording the state’s highest rainfall of 270mm in the 24 hours to 9am today.
+Heavy rain has caused flash flooding and road closures in the Hunter Valley and Mid-Coast regions, with Taree recording the state’s highest rainfall of 412mm in the past 48 hours.

 Multiple emergency warnings are also in place.
 The NRMA urges travellers to check the Service NSW website or app for live updates on traffic conditions and road closures.